-People who love birds might not think about purchasing a bird painting or even doing a search for bird paintings but when they land on your site and they read the valuable post you have written, they will see your artwork and they will remember you.
+People who love birds might not think about purchasing a bird painting or even searching for bird paintings, but when they land on your site and read the valuable post you have written, they will see your artwork and remember you.

-If you provide enough value they will continue to visit your site and when they are ready to make a purchase they will buy from you because you have made a connection with them.
+If you provide enough value, they will continue to visit your site, and when they are ready to make a purchase, they will buy from you because you have connected with them.

 Now that you have created a list of blog ideas, you will want to learn how to structure your post so it is easy for your readers to consume from a PC or mobile device.

-Writing blog posts is so much different from what we were taught in school.
+Writing blog posts is different from what we were taught in school.

 Content may be king, but if you don’t optimize your blog content in a way that Google likes, your readers will never find it.
 (Source: Problogger)

-When you are writing blog posts you are no longer just writing for the reader but you are also writing for the search engines.
+When writing blog posts, you are no longer just writing for the reader but also for the search engines.